ClaudiuManuel/SkiJumpingFeleac/README.md

 # SkiJumpingFeleac

-**Example of a ski jumping competition obtained through this program.Italic formatted text represent user input**
+**Example of a ski jumping competition.Italic formatted text represent user input**

 Feleac ski jumping week

 Write the names of the participants one at a time; an empty string brings you to the jumping phase.
    Participant name: *Claudiu*
    Participant name: *Manuel*
    Participant name: *Beatrice*
    Participant name:

 The tournament begins!